0xPolygonZero/zk_evm/README.md

 * [zkEVM specifications](./docs/arithmetization/zkevm.pdf), detailing the underlying EVM proving statement

 ## Branches
 The default branch for the repo is the `develop` branch which is not stable but under active development.
 Most PRs should target `develop`.
-If you need a stable branch then `main` is what you're after.
+If you need a stable branch then a tagged version of `main` is what you're after.
 It should be assumed that `develop` will break and should only be used for development.

 ## Building